-In efforts to combat inflation, the U.S. Federal Reserve raised interest rates multiple times in 2022 and may continue to increase interest rates into 2023.
+In efforts to combat inflation, the U.S. Federal Reserve raised interest rates multiple times in recent years and may do so again in 2024 (or may slow any rate reductions from what the market currently anticipates).
 Economic factors, including inflation and fluctuations in interest rates, may have a negative impact on our business.
 For instance, we have exposure to changes in interest rates under our revolving credit facility and as interest rates increase, our debt service obligations on our variable rate indebtedness will increase even though the amount borrowed remains the same, and our net income and cash flows, including cash available for servicing our indebtedness, may correspondingly decrease.
 Furthermore, the cost of our materials, labor, and services may rise as a result of continued inflation and further interest rate hikes, and we may not be able to offset such higher costs through price increases.
 Our inability or failure to do so could harm our financial position and results of operations.